The Flying Mule Homepage

 Dragon Models 1:35 Armor

-The Dragon Models "1:35 Dragon Armor" range presents highly-detailed, ready-made diecast models of military vehicles.
-Dragon Armor diecast tanks require no glueing or painting.
-Each model is an instant display piece or diorama centerpiece straight from the box.
-Made from diecast plastic components, the die cast tanks in the Dragon Armour series are 100% true to scale... these don't look like model tanks, they look like tanks!.
-Color, camouflage and unit markings are carefully researched for maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.
+The Dragon Models "1:35 Dragon Armor" range presents highly-detailed, ready-made plastic models of military vehicles.
+Dragon Armor tanks require no glueing or painting.
+Each model is an instant display piece or diorama centerpiece straight from the box and is 100% true to scale... these don't look like model tanks, they look like tanks!.
+Color, camouflage and unit markings are carefully researched for Maximum authenticity, marking the difference between and authentic scale model tank and a "toy" tank.

-Dragon Models "1:35 Dragon Armor" diecast vehicles feature:
+Dragon Models "1:35 Dragon Armor" display model vehicles feature:

 • Rotating turret, elevating cannon and accurate hull.